 - Flat or noisy videos, such as examples 1 and 6 where the birds are far away and very dense.
-The intrackability is mostly focused on the right end of the histogram.
-By flat or noisy videos, we mean the situations where pixel values are almost invariant or dominated by white noise. - Structured videos, such as example 2, where the birds are close and sparse.
-The intrackability histogram is widely spread as it contains elements that are trackable (e.g. the corners of bird shapes) and elements that are intrackable (flat patches inside and outside the birds).
-By structured videos, we mean the situations where discriminable edges and junctions can be spotted. - Textured video, such as example 4, where the birds are dense but distinguishable from each other.
+The intrackability is mostly focused on the right end of the histogram. - Structured videos, such as example 2, where the birds are close and sparse.
+The intrackability histogram is widely spread as it contains elements that are trackable (e.g. the corners of bird shapes) and elements that are intrackable (flat patches inside and outside the birds). - Textured video, such as example 4, where the birds are dense but distinguishable from each other.
 The birds generate texture images of middle granularity.
-By textured video, we mean the situation where there are many similar appearance features organized as a uniform pattern.

-As we zoom-out from example 4 to examples 3, 5, and 6, we gradually observe a clear migration from the low intrackability bins to the high intrackability bins, and finally it will end up like example 1.
+As we zoom-out from example 4 to examples 3, 5, and 6, we gradually observe a clear migration from the low intrackability bins to the high intrackability bins, finally it will end up like example 1.
 Row 3 of Fig. 4 verifies our intuitive observation.
-We conduct a PCA analysis over the 202 square-rooted histograms.
-The mean histogram has two peaks at two ends.
+We conduct a PCA analysis over the 202 squarerooted histograms.
+The mean histogram has two peaks at two ends, therefore, we tried to use a mixture of two distributions $p_0(h) = \lambda_0 \exp(\lambda_0 h)$ and $p_1(h) = \lambda_1 \exp(\lambda_1(h{\text{max}} - h))$, where h{max} is the last bin of the histogram.
+However, we found that it is not enough to cover the middle part.
+Thus, we introduce one more Gaussian.
+Therefore, the mean histogram can be fitted with three mixed sub-distributions.
 The two eigen-vectors clearly identify the two major transitions.
-The first eigen-vector shows the change between the trackable (textured or structured, intrackability in [0, 4.5]) and the intrackable (flat or noise, intrackability in [4.5, 6]), reflecting the increasing complexity.
-The second eigen-vector shows the change between the highly trackable [0, 2] and the less trackable [4, 4.5], reflecting the change of granularity in scaling.
-That is, the first axis tell trackable from intrackable and trackable has three cases - highly trackable, middle trackable and less trackable, which are further described by the second axis.
+The first eigen-vector shows the change between the trackable (textured or structured) and the intrackable (flat or noise), reflecting the increasing complexity.
+The second eigen-vector shows the change between the highly trackable and the less trackable, reflecting the change of granularity in scaling.